wcsodw1/Crypto/README.md

 + NPM : The package manager of node.js, used to install dependencies and tools for blockchain development.

 ### Smart Contract development :

+The most important part of blockchain app is Smart-Contract

++ Gas Optimization : lower execution cost
++ Smart contract is such so powerful that with a normal program you will have to integrate with the payment service like Paypal, but you need to have a permisssion to do this, and will constrained by the API.
++ Can write any logic you want for moving them

+### Solidity :